We have Updated Our Look!

-First time playing on Roll20?
-This is a basic walkthrough to help you get started as a player.
-We even have a video guide to provide an overview!
-You’ll get easy step by step instructions of how to access the core features of Roll20, from turning on your webcam to rolling dice and moving tokens you control.
+Is this your first time playing on Roll20?
+This is a basic tutorial to help you get started as a player.
+We have a video guide to provide an overview of our Software!
+We will provide you step-by-step instructions on how to use the basic features of Roll20, from using your webcam to rolling dice.

 For more tutorial resources, check out these other introduction articles on the Roll20 Help Center: